CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Abstract

 \section{Abstract}

 Creativity in AI imagery remains a fundamental challenge, requiring not only the generation of visually compelling content but also the capacity to add novel, expressive, and artistically rich transformations to images.
-Unlike conventional editing tasks that rely on direct prompt-based modifications, creative image editing demands an autonomous, iterative approach that balances originality, coherence, and artistic intent.
+Unlike conventional editing tasks that rely on direct prompt-based modifications, creative image editing requires an autonomous, iterative approach that balances originality, coherence, and artistic intent.
 To address this, we introduce CREA, a novel multi-agent collaborative framework that mimics the human creative process.
 Our framework leverages a team of specialized AI agents who dynamically collaborate to conceptualize, generate, critique, and enhance images.
 Through extensive qualitative and quantitative evaluations, we demonstrate that CREA significantly outperforms state-of-the-art methods in diversity, semantic alignment, and creative transformation.
-By structuring creativity as a dynamic, agentic process, CREA redefines the intersection of AI and art, paving the way for autonomous AI-driven artistic exploration, generative design, and human-AI co-creation.
 To the best of our knowledge, this is the first work to introduce the task of creative editing.